vogt4nick/recipes.vogt4nick.com/src/en/book/rice/white-risotto.md

     2. **Cook risotto.** Maintain medium-high heat.
 Dividing stock into 120 g increments: Add stock to pan and stir continuously until all the liquid is gone; continue when there is no more liquid in the pot.
 Gradually reduce the volume of liquid added after 20 minutes as the rice approaches a tender and firm texture.
     3. **Garnish.** Add butter and parmesan.
 Cook another 1-2 minutes, stirring continuously.
 Garnish with truffles after plating.

+    !!! caution "Don't let the rice stick!"
+        You must never stop stirring and you must be sure to wipe the bottom of the pot completely clean frequently, or the rice will stick to it.[^1]

 !!! tip "Plate on a platter to steam off any extra liquid before serving."